ufrrj-labweb/Visage-V1.1./README.md

 Acellerate is a library that allows for the automatic parallelization of code using multiple CPUs, GPUs and NPUs based on the configuration you use, with the option of configuring your own settings or letting it auto recognize your hardware on installation via pip.

-Requirements was made for mac, so it might not work on other pc, adapt it as necessary.
+Requirements was made for mac, so it can't be installed directly to other systems.

+Tested on python 3.12 on linux for cuda, but needs a few adjustments to the functions to natively run on a cuda gpu.

 Project Organization
 ------------